WasmEdge/docs/docs/contribute/contribute.md

 accept and merge it.
 We recommend that you check the following things locally before you submit your code:

+* Commit message format: Did your commit messages should follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/)
 * DCO: Did you sign off your commit
-* Code of conduct: Did you follow the CNCF code of conduct
+* Code of Conduct: Did you follow the CNCF code of conduct

 ## Reporting issues